baskauf/constitution/constitution.md

 To constitute Tribunals inferior to the supreme Court;

-To define and punish Piracies and Felonies committed on the high Seas, and Offences against the Law of Nations;
+To define and punish Piracies and Felonies committed on the high Seas, and Offenses against the Law of Nations;

 To declare War, grant Letters of Marque and Reprisal, and make Rules concerning Captures on Land and Water;